Indonesia: Epidemiologists warn of high COVID risk at disaster shelters | DW | 14.12.2021

 Suharyanto, the major general who heads the disaster management agency, said last month that the government is aware of the need to maintain hygiene regulations at disaster shelters.

-"Sometimes when disaster strikes, we forget to continue practicing our discipline on health protocols. if you can't maintain a minimum distance, please don't take your masks off," he said.
+"Sometimes when disaster strikes, we forget to continue practicing our discipline on health protocols," he said.
+"If you can't maintain a minimum distance, please don't take your masks off."

 Edited by: Wesley Rahn